zeozez/NODE.JS-MYSQL/README.md

 # Example
 Folder `example` includes an example usage of DeepFM/FM/DNN models for [Porto Seguro's Safe Driver Prediction competition on Kaggle](https://www.kaggle.com/c/porto-seguro-safe-driver-prediction).

+Please download the data from the competition website and put them into the `example/data` folder.

+To train DeepFM model for this dataset, run